-All medals, diplomas and prizes shall be presented at the official prizegiving.
-Diplomas and prizes for event-winners shall be presented not later than at the event following day.
+All medals, diplomas and prizes shall be presented at the official prize giving.
+Diplomas and prizes for event winners shall be presented no later than at the event on the following day.

 7.1 Individuals Overall

 The crew with the highest overall score will become "Overall World or Continental Champions".